 Making mango juice at home is no rocket science.
 Yet I thought of making this post just to share my tips.
 For years I had made this juice in a blender by adding chopped mangoes, chilled water, ice cubes and sugar.
-5 years ago when we started juicing vegetable and fruits regularly at home then I began to experiment a lot even with mangoes.
+6 years ago when we started juicing vegetable and fruits regularly at home I began to experiment a lot even with mangoes.

-This mango juice is slightly sweet, slightly tangy, and so perfect for helping you quench the thirst on hot summer days.
+This homemade mango juice is slightly sweet, slightly tangy, and so perfect for helping you quench the thirst on hot summer days.
 Serve it anytime of the day and you will love it.
 This recipe is kids & toddlers’ friendly just avoid the optional ingredients mentioned in the recipe.

+The second way is to make mango juice from fresh mangoes.
 While you can always use only mangoes to make the juice, I think adding a few other ingredients makes it really special!

 Mango is a pulpy fruit which requires more liquids when blended to juice.
 Plain water adds no nutrition or flavor to the juice.
 Without any liquid it turns to a smoothie texture.
 So here are some options for the liquid.